Callie's Award Winning Buttermilk Biscuit Recipe & Techniques

 1. Preheat oven to 400 degrees F

-2. Place 2 cups of biscuit mix into a large bowl.
+2. Place 2 cups of mix into a large bowl.

 3. Add 4 tablespoons of salted butter and work it into the.
 Mix in a snapping motion with your fingers.
 Once your mix is the consistency of grated Parmesan cheese, add cream cheese in the same snapping manner.
 The cream cheese portions should be about the size of a dime.